In anatomy, “articulation” refers to a structural arrangement that holds two or more contiguous bone surfaces together.

-- Sinchondrosis of the pelvis, for example, ischiopubic synchondrosis.
+- Sinchondrosis of the pelvis, for example, is ischiopubic synchondrosis.

 - Sinchondrosis of the base of the skull, for example, petro-occipital synchondrosis.

-- First sternocostal joint between the first rib and the handlebar (all other sternocostal joints are flat synovial joints).
+- The first sternocostal joint is between the first rib and the handlebar (all other sternocostal joints are flat synovial joints).

 What are the secondary cartilaginous joints?

 These are permanent joints that are composed of fibrocartilage.
-They are considered amphiarthrosis, which means that they only allow a slight movement and are in the midline of the skeleton.
+They are considered amphiarthrosis, meaning they only allow a slight movement and are in the midline of the skeleton.

 - Symphysis pubis between the right and left pubic bones.